 Using specialised exotics anaesthetic equipment and up-to-date recommendations for anaesthesia and pain relief

 Corrective burring of overgrown teeth and spurs, tooth extractions, treatment of dental-associated abscesses, apicoectomies, dental cleaning

 Range of surgical procedures, including desexing, with magnification and radiosurgery capabilities

 24-hour hospital care in a dedicated exotics ward with intensive care incubators

-Management of emergency and critical cases, including fluid therapy, oxygen therapy, air sac catheters, thoracostomy tubes, centesis and more
+Management of emergency and critical cases, including fluid therapy, oxygen therapy, air sac catheters, thoracostomy tubes, blood transfusions, centesis and more

 Exotic pets are very good at hiding signs of illness.
 Regular health checks allow illnesses to be detected early.
 It also allows for any improvements to be made to your pet's husbandry and diet, to ensure optimal health and reduce the risk of future health problems.